milexm/TechnicalNotes/Git-GitHub/git_notes.md

  	1 file changed, 1 insertion(+)
  	create mode 100644 greeting

 To create a new Git repository locally, simply go to the directory you want to add version control to and type: `git init`.

 The  `git init` command creates a `.git` directory in the `git-basics` directory.
-The `.git` folder contains several elements as shown in the following picture.
+When you create a new Git repository, the .git folder is created in the root directory of your directory (project).
+Inside this folder, you'll find a variety of files and folders that contain information about your codebase as shown in the following picture.

 ![git_folder_elements](../Resources/Images/GitHub/git_folder_elements.png)